Have questions? - Get in touch

 Which registration period is best for me?

-We advise all learners to consider how many hours they can commit to their course each week before selecting their registration period.
+We advise all learners to consider how much time they can commit to their course before selecting their registration period.

 You could save up to £1,110 by opting for the 2 year registration period

 You may apply, enrol and then make payment for your course on any day of the year.
-Once you do, you will be set up onto our online learning environment Moodle and given your induction materials.
+Once you do, you will be set up onto our online learning environment Totara and given your induction materials.
 Your registration period timer will not officially begin until the following first working day of the month (or one in the future upon request).

 All resources can be accessed at any time online through our online learning portal, allowing you to go through your modules as and when you like.
 You will benefit from comprehensive workbooks and detailed pre-recorded videos that you can access and replay whenever.